-TIP: If you go there at night on low tide, you can even see glowworms on the way leading up to the beach!
-Now if this isn’t one of the best beaches in Coromandel, I don’t know which is!
+TIP: If you go there at night at low tide, you can even see glowworms on the way leading up to the beach!
+Now if this isn’t one of the best beaches in The Coromandel, I don’t know which is!

 IMPORTANT: The Hot Water Beach can be unsafe at times due to strong currents.
 Make sure you are always supervised and you swim between the flags!
 Also, always keep an eye on the incoming tide while you’re in your home-made pool!

-2. Take a peek of Paradise at Cathedral Cove
+2. Take a peek at paradise at Cathedral Cove

 The famous Cathedral Cove was also the place where a well-known scene from The Chronicles of Narnia movie was filmed!

-This famous attraction can only be seen by walking or by taking some Cathedral Cove tours such as taking an open boat or kayaking.
+This famous attraction can only be seen by walking to it or by taking some Cathedral Cove tours such as taking an open boat or kayak.
 I strongly suggest you try the kayak , even though walking is completely free.
 Exploring the place by kayak offers a unique sight that I’m sure you won’t forget very soon!

 If you prefer walking, I suggest you start your journey at Hahei Beach.
 This is a very nice spot that you can enjoy before starting your walk.
-Just keep in mind that Hahei Beach is the last place where you can buy something to eat or drink (and I suggest you have some supplies with you) before you start discovering the Cathedral Cove in Coromandel.
+Just keep in mind that Hahei Beach is the last place where you can buy something to eat or drink (and I suggest you have some supplies with you) before you start discovering Cathedral Cove.

 Don’t worry, you will have plenty of photo opportunities and places to rest along the way if you get tired!

-I also suggest you take a 2-kilometers (half hour) detour named “Viewing Platform”.
-This will offer you a different perspective on this amazing place and it’s one of the more off the beaten path places where you will find almost no one.
+I also suggest you take a 2-kilometer (half hour) detour to a spot named the “Viewing Platform”.
+This will offer you a different perspective of this amazing place and it’s one of the more off the beaten path places where you will find almost no one.
 You will basically feel like you have the entire place to yourself!

 This will take 45 minutes one-way and 90 minutes roundup, but it can easily take you the entire day if you wish!

-If you are more adventurous, another suggestion would be to take a tour named Cave Cruzer Adventures.
-This will take you on an open boat and you will go inside the Orua Sea Cave (and experiment its acoustics) and at the Marine Reserve where you will see a lot of protected fish!
+If you are more adventurous, another suggestion would be to take a tour called Sea Cave Adventures.
+This will take you in an open boat inside the Orua Sea Cave to experiment with its acoustics and you will even be able to snorkel at Gemstone Bay!

 As I previously said, seeing Cathedral Cove by kayak would be a unique experience.
 Kayak tours are available daily at Cathedral Cove and you will get to see its coastline in an amazing way!